xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SUBSCRIBE.TO**(**file\_text, format\_num**)

-**Important   **This function is only available if you are using Microsoft Excel for the Macintosh with system software version 7.0 or later.
+**Important&nbsp;&nbsp;&nbsp;**This function is only available if you are using Microsoft Excel for the Macintosh with system software version 7.0 or later.

-File\_text    is the name, as a text string, of the edition you want to insert into the active sheet.
+File\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name, as a text string, of the edition you want to insert into the active sheet.
 Unless file\_text is in the current folder, supply the full path of the workbook.
 If file\_text cannot be found, SUBSCRIBE.TO returns the \#VALUE\! error value and interrupts the macro.

 **Remarks**